Two Doors Down (Mystery Jets song): "Garlic Bread (I Think I'm in Love)"

-On 18 December 2020, professional British competitive eater and YouTuber Beard Meats Food (Adam Moran), joined the race for the Christmas Number One and released a charity record with profits being donated to the Stroke Association.
+On 18 December 2020, professional British competitive eater and YouTuber Beard Meats Food (Adam Moran), joined the race for the Christmas number one and released a charity record with profits being donated to the Stroke Association.
 The single "Garlic Bread (I Think I'm in Love)" was a parody version of "Two Doors Down", re-recorded with lyrics on a food based theme.
+The song reached No. 10 on the UK Singles Sales Chart.